 - Completing a physical therapy or rehabilitation program to strengthen the muscles that stabilize the joint

-If you have suffered from a traumatic shoulder dislocation or you are exhibiting symptoms of shoulder instability, our Long Island orthopedic shoulder specialists can help relieve your discomfort and get you back to your active life pain-free.
+If you have suffered a traumatic shoulder dislocation or you are exhibiting symptoms of shoulder instability, our Long Island orthopedic shoulder specialists and dislocated shoulder doctors can help relieve your discomfort and get you back to your active life pain-free.
 Contact Mirza Orthopedics to schedule an appointment today.